 d.
 If an Attendee fails to attend a Course because the booker did not receive a booking confirmation, the Customer must still pay the full cost of the Course.

 e.
 It is the responsibility of the booker to ensure that the Attendee is fully briefed and made aware of these instructions about attendance, and all other Course requirements, before attending the Course.

 f.
-British Red Cross will post first aid certificates and invoices to UK addresses.
+British Red Cross will post certificates and invoices to UK addresses.
 If a Customer requires additional copies, whether sent by post or email, the Customer may be required to pay an additional fee for these.

 g.
 If a Customer requires the British Red Course to send documentation outside the UK, the Customer may be required to pay an additional fee.